bitsacm/learning-articles/CP1.md

 For each difficulty level, easier problems generally have more submissions.
 So you can sort problems based on number of submissions to find the easiest ones.

-For beginners, I recommend Codechef.
+For beginners, Codechef is a good site.
 If you have never before solved a problems on an online judge, you can begin by solving the easiest problem on Codechef - [Life, the Universe, and Everything](https://www.codechef.com/problems/TEST).
 You will have to read the [Input/Output tutorial](http://blog.codechef.com/2009/02/24/54/) to solve the problem.
-If you face problems, you can refer to [my solutions](https://www.codechef.com/status/TEST,sharmaeklavya2).
+If you face problems, you can refer to [Eklavya's solutions](https://www.codechef.com/status/TEST,sharmaeklavya2).
-I have submitted code in many languages, so you'll most likely find a solution in the language of your choice.
+He has submitted code in many languages, so you'll most likely find a solution in the language of your choice.

 SPOJ is also a good place to start.
 There are problems there even for people who are new to programming.